 I started my online sermon transcription business five months ago.
 I was expecting to do all the transcription myself.
 As it turns out, I'm so busy I can't handle all the work myself and need to subcontract much of the work out.
 My price is $1.25 per audio minute.
 My biggest competitor charges $2.00 per audio minute.
 I need to pay 75 cents per audio minute to the subcontractors.
 If I raised my price 75 cents, I would be set.
 I just don't want to come across as sneaky or unfair to my clients

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.Yes, it is.
+Join us in a city near you at Entrepreneur’s Accelerate Your Business event series kicking off Feb 23.
+View cities and dates »Yes, it is.
 When you are first in business, you may not know the prices you need to charge to cover your costs and overheads.
 Now you know, and you can adjust accordingly.

 Raise your prices on your highest-end items first versus doing something across the board.
 As your customers get used to the higher prices, you can adjust prices gradually on your different products across the board.